2200090024-KLU/Data-Visualization-of-Bird-Strikes/README.md

 90.31% incidents caused no damage while 9.69% incidents caused damage

-80.84% of bird strike incidents have happened when the altitude of airplane was <1000 ft and 19.16% have happened when altitude was >1000 ft.
+80.84% of bird strike incidents have happened when the altitude of airplane was <1000 ft and 19.16% have happened when altitude was >1000 ft...